NetApp/trident/README.md

 	section for some advice on how to deal with some of the pitfalls that can occur during this step.

+	If you are planning to deploy Trident with an external etcd cluster, please follow the instructions in [Configuring Trident with an External etcd Cluster](https://github.com/NetApp/trident/tree/master/extras/external-etcd/README.md#configuring-trident-with-an-external-etcd-cluster) instead of performing this step.

 7. Make sure the `tridentctl` CLI tool, which is included in the installer bundle, is accessible through the `$PATH` environment variable.